 ELC FOUNDATION BOARD

-The Environmental Learning Center is a not-for-profit 501(c)3 .
-Your admission, memberships & donations are important to continuing our mission.
-Please join or give today!
+ELC is a not-for-profit 501(c)3 .
+Admission, memberships & donations are critical to continuing our mission.
+Join or give today!

 Tuesday - Friday: 10 am - 4 pm